-The Disability Visibility Project® is an online community dedicated to recording, amplifying, and sharing disability media and culture.
+The Disability Visibility Project is an online community dedicated to creating, sharing, and amplifying disability media and culture.

 What does the DVP do?

 - Believes that disabled narratives matter and that they belong to us

 - Encourages people with disabilities to go to StoryCorps or use the StoryCorps app and record their oral histories with the option of having them archived at the Library of Congress

 - Publishes original essays, reports, and blog posts about ableism, intersectionality, culture, media, and politics from the perspective of disabled people

-- Provides online spaces for people to share and connect
+- Builds online spaces for people to share and connect

-- Hosts and organizes Twitter chats about disability culture and issues
+- Hosts and organizes Twitter chats about disability issues

 - Champions disability culture and history